 Efficient energy use

 One of our priorities is continuous improvements of energy efficiency.
-Scania has decided on a target to reduce the usage of energy within the production: by 2020 we aim to reduce energy usage by 33 percent from its level in 2010.
+Scania has decided on a target to reduce the usage of energy within the production: by 2025 we aim to reduce energy usage by 25 percent from its level in 2015.
 To support this target all Scania units have developed energy roadmaps and are now continuing with execution of improvement activities.
 All Scania production sites use a LEAN inspired method to identify and eliminate energy waste.
-This have resulted in a 28 percent reduction of energy used per produced vehicle between 2010 and 2019.

 It is important for Scania to have a trustworthy way of handling waste.
-Scania has decided on a target to increase reuse and recycling within production: by 2020 we aim to reduce the amount of waste material that is not recycled by 25 percent from its level in 2015.
+Scania has decided on twotargets to increase reuse and recycling within production: by 2025 we aim to reduce the amount of waste material that is not recycled by 50 percent from its level in 2015.
 Complementary a target hasalso been set on absolute volume, to reduce amount of waste with 25% 2015-2025.
-To support this target all units have studied material flows to identify ways to reduce waste and increase recycling of materials.
-Between 2015 and 2019 the waste material not recycled was reduced with 20 percent.
+To support this targets all units have studied material flows to identify ways to reduce waste and increase recycling of materials.
+Between 2015 and 2020 the waste material not recycled was reduced with 24 percent.

 Scania’s production processes are not water-intensive, and water is primarily used in closed systems.
 There is continuous improvement efforts to reduce water use and thereby also the management of waste water.
 Scania reviews its production facilities to identify impact in areas with limited waterresources.
 During 2020 a new target was set to reduce water use per produced vehicle with 40% 2015-2025.